Get a row by ID from Dataverse

 - Partition Id

-Sometimes it is necessary to optimize the amount of data retrieved in a flow, especially if you are performing this step inside a loop.
-Instead of retrieving all columns, you can specify which ones you would like to retrieve by entering unique names of those columns separated by commas.
+Sometimes it's necessary to optimize the amount of data retrieved in a flow, especially if you're performing this step inside a loop.
+Instead of retrieving all columns, you can specify which ones you want to retrieve by entering unique names of those columns.
+Separate columns with a comma.

-Use Expand Query to define an OData style expression that defines which data from related tables is returned.
+Use Expand Query to specify an OData-style expression that defines which data from related tables is returned.
 There are two types of navigation properties: